2018 Healthcare Scholarship Recipients Announced

 Memorial Hospital Volunteers Scholarship Program – Must be an employee or the relative of an employee of Memorial Hospital who is pursuing health related studies and attends college full time.

-Emily Cormier, Center Conway, NH
+Dawn James, Center Conway, NH

 Miranda Leavitt Diabetes Scholarship - Awarded to a student residing in Carroll County, NH or Western Maine who either has type 1 or type 2 diabetes; or who is currently enrolled full time in college and is pursuing studies related to nutrition, exercise physiology or health education.